 Unfortunately for lovers of Hollywood techno-thrillers, the attack itself is fairly lame.

-As the article in Forbes describes, for the exploit to be successful the victim has to click on a link sent to his Android device by the implanted NFC chip:
+describes, for the exploit to be successful the victim has to click on a link sent to his Android device by the implanted NFC chip:

 It has an NFC (Near Field Communications) antenna that pings Android phones, asking them to open a link.
 Once the user agrees to open that link and install a malicious file, their phone connects to a remote computer, the owner of which can carry out further exploits on that mobile device.
 Put simply, that Android device is compromised.
 In a demo for FORBES, Wahle used the Metasploit penetration testing software on his laptop to force an Android device to take a picture of his cheery visage.

 My feeling is that the typical user would be suspicious of an unusual link popping up unexpectedly on their screen (just as the beardy hacker-type guy approaches) and not necessarily click on it.

 If it were possible to use a little more social engineering in the link's delivery - which, after all, is what would be possible if the attack was delivered via email without having to put the hacker at risk of physical proximity - then it would be more likely to succeed I would wager.

 Nonetheless, with many Android devices suffering from a shockingly bad patching infrastructure there remains the potential for serious vulnerabilities to remain on a high proportion of devices, that could potentially be exploited in future attacks of this kind.